gummy-bear-search/gbs/gummy_wiki/DATA_SOURCES.md

 # Free Text Databases for Testing

-This document lists free text databases and datasets that can be used to seed the example Laravel app with realistic data for testing Gummy Search.
+This document lists free text databases and datasets that can be used to seed Gummy Wiki with realistic data for testing Gummy Search.

 ## Content (Blog Posts / Articles)